sfid98/sfid98/README.md

-# 👋 Hi, I'm a Software Engineer
+# 👋 Hi

-I'm a Computer Engineer passionate about technology and continuous learning.
+I'm a Software Engineer passionate about technology and continuous learning.

 ## 🚀 What I do
 - Build and maintain **cloud-based microservices** in production environments